MrKillerShaunBa/KillerBoard/JOURNAL.md

 **Total time spent: 3h**

-# July 20th: Critical mistake and fix
+# July 20th: Critical mistake and fix, Case

 As it is obvious (not in the first glance) that I mistakenly built a mirror image of the keyboard.
 I tried to use flip and mirror but nothing worked.
 I had to redo the whole PCB wiring.